skailasa/pyrustmpi/README.md

 ## Install

-Linux/MacOS packages available from Anaconda Cloud into a Conda environment.
+Install from Anaconda Cloud into a Conda environment.

 ```bash
 conda install -c skailasa pyrustmpi